 Later on you said,

-&#8220;If a mysterious transmission were effected by the laying on of the apostles&#8217; hands; if it were more than a blessing, more than a. prayer, more than a laying on of hands now done with faith in the bosom of a faithful church&#8221;: and you were speaking of the original *charisma.*
+"If a mysterious transmission were effected by the laying on of the apostles¬ hands; if it were more than a blessing, more than a prayer, more than a laying on of hands now done with faith in the bosom of a faithful church": and you were speaking of the original *charisma*.

-Again, you say &#8220;Gifts, that is to say, influences.&#8221; And then you write that &#8220;to fill an office, because one is fitted for it, is to grant that the nature of things will have its course.&#8221; *(Archives,* Feb.
+Again, you say "Gifts, that is to say, influences."
+And then you write that "to fill an office, because one is fitted for it, is to grant that the nature of things will have its course." (*Archives*, Feb.
 24, 1855.)

 Does Count de Gasparin believe, in 1856, that the imposition of hands done in the bosom of a faithful church, that a blessing, a prayer, are really the same thing as the laying on of the hands of the apostles?
-Or does he believe, in 1856, that there was no mysterious transmission by the imposition of the apostles&#8217; hands with respect to the original *charisma?*
+Or does he believe, in 1856, that there was no mysterious transmission by the imposition of the apostles¬ hands with respect to the original *charisma*?

 Had you to learn that the laying on of the hands of the apostles conferred extraordinary gifts?
 Yes, or No?